datalad/git-annex/clients/README.md

                 cd /path/to/clone/clients && chronic flock -n -E 0 .lock ./testannex.sh CLIENTID /path/to/job/dir

+    - On systems with limits/quotes on number of files or storage, we recommend to reduce the `gc.reflogExpire` git config setting, so that no longer present refs do not occupy space.
+For that cd to `/path/to/job/dir` and run

+          git config gc.reflogExpire 10

 - Edit the `README.md` in the root of this repository to add badges for the client's overall test status and per-test statuses.
 (Badges will not be available until the client has finished at least one job whose results were